luloxi/evolution-DAO/README.md

 ### ⚔️ Side Quests

 [ ] Can you do something different on execution?
-Maybe more variables in the proposal struct help
+Maybe adding address or other variables in the proposal struct help

 [ ] Can you turn the faucet into a token vending machine?